Indiana Nursing School is Your Education Resource

 Because our population is increasing, particularly the older age brackets, and the amount of trained nurses is not keeping pace with this increase, many researchers are actually forecasting a lack of trained nurses in the future.

 Nurses possess a positive amount of flexibility regarding how much formal education they complete, when and where they work, and what specific form of nursing they perform.

 Although the majority of students spend two to four years education to develop into a nurse, individuals can get up and running in this industry after concluding just one year of education.

-Because people might need healthcare anytime of the day or evening, there is a demand for nurses to be at work at all hours of the day or night.
-And while some people don’t like this fact, other folks appreciate the versatility they have in picking to be on the job nights or weekends or mearly a few extended work shifts each week.
+Because people might need healthcare any time of the day or evening, there is a demand for nurses to be at work at all hours of the day or night.
+And while some people don’t like this fact, other folks appreciate the versatility they have in picking to be on the job nights or weekends or merely a few extended work shifts each week.

 There are more than 100 various healthcare specializations for students to select from.
-The majority of nurses work at clinics, hospitals, doctors offices and various outpatient services.
+The majority of nurses work in clinics, hospitals, doctors offices, and various outpatient services.
 But others find employment in other areas, such as home-based health care, elderly care or extended care establishments, academic institutions, correctional facilities or in the military.

 Healthcare isn’t the right job for every person.
 It is a tough and stressful job.
 Many nursing staff put in a 40-hour week and these hours may likely include nights, weekends and holidays.
 Nearly all medical workers have to stand for long periods of time and conduct some physical work such as aiding patients to stand up, walk or get moved in their hospital bed.

 One way that a few potential nurse enrollees make use of to determine if they have the right qualities to develop into a nurse is to volunteer at a hospital, physician’s office or nursing home to get an idea of what this kind of career may be like.